 In our exploration of a diverse world with very geographically specific stories, it's now time to set sights on a small mountain village in Mexico through the lens of Prayers For The Stolen (Noche de fuego in Spanish).
-The country's Best International Film entry at this year's Academy Awards comes from director Tatiana Huezo as her narrative debut, also acting as the writer, adapting Jennifer Clements' book with the same name.
-Ana (Ana Cristina Ordóñez González as a kid, Marya Membreño as teen) is a young girl living with her opium poppy farmworker mom Rita (Mayra Batalla) in a small town.
+This time-jumping drama is helmed by director and writer Tatiana Huezo, being also her narrative feature debut which happens to adapt Jennifer Clements' book of the same name.
+Ana (Ana Cristina Ordóñez González as a kid, Marya Membreño as a teen) is a young girl living with her opium poppy farmworker mom Rita (Mayra Batalla) in a small town.
 Ana and her two friends Paula (Camila Gaal, Alejandra Camacho) and Maria (Blanca Itzel Pérez, Giselle Barrera Sánchez) try their best to grow up normally together while also surviving attacks of the local cartel that is terrorising the community.

 Smileys: Mayra Batalla, directing, Ana Cristina Ordóñez González